 Every year around this time, mid October, I get vaguely annoyed.
 First of all it gets cold and wet for the first time after months of wonderful weather.
 It’s still beautiful all around, but one needs to get used to at least a sweater.

 Then, like every October in the last 10 years, Eurochocolate comes to Perugia and so the traffic and a million chocolate wrappers.

-As for myself, if I need special chocolate, I can get it year around, I have friends.
-I go to Barbara in Santa Maria degli Angeli* or to Elena in Palazzo** where I can find a variety of artisan chocolate at reasonable prices.
-I like to support small companies.
+As for myself, if I need special chocolate, I can get it year around in the many small shops that sell excellent chocolate which are now present in almost any town of touristic interest.
 I like to get suggestions and a bite to taste in peace, no queuing up required.

 Near Assisi you can find good chocolate at:*Terra Umbra.
 Via Patrono d’Italia 10, Santa Maria degli Angeli, Assisi **Pasta fresca e non solo, 43, Viale Michelangelo Palazzo di Assisi